puzzlecollector/bitTrader/season2/readme.md

 [Transformer Time2Vec using Open and Close to predict Open](https://github.com/puzzlecollector/bitTrader/blob/main/season2/Transformer%20Open%20Close%20predict%20Open.ipynb)
 - This method obtains the best result on the public leaderboard as of 2021/04/20.
 - It scores $19,407.38464 on the public leaderboard.
 It uses the open and the close features to predict the open features using the N+K prediction method.
 It also uses Time2Vector layer during training.
+- Reduced lookback window from N = 60 to N = 30.